What is the Shared DNA tool?

-Our Shared DNA feature is a chromosome browser.
-This is a tool which can be used to view and explore which parts of your genome are shared with a specific match, and which parts are not.
+Our Shared DNA feature is a chromosome browser, which is a tool that can be used to view and explore which parts of your genome are shared with another person.

 Most humans have 23 pairs of chromosomes (although this is not always the case, as with conditions such as Down Syndrome or Turner Syndrome).
 One chromosome in each pair is inherited from your mother, and one from your father.
-Because of a process called ‘recombination’, they are not inherited neatly, but rather jumbled up and formed into a new pair that is unique to you.
+Because of a process called ‘recombination’, they are jumbled up and formed into a new pair that is unique to you.

 Comments